IvanPalm/HomeServer/services/postgres-cloudbeaver/README.md

 #### 3. Configure the Reverse Proxy with Caddy

-1. Add the `Caddyfile` to the reverse proxy setup:
+1. Add the service to the `Caddyfile` for enabling reverse proxy.

 ```bash
 nano /path/to/caddy/Caddyfile